Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 *Omni-Channel > Orders and returns > Tab ORDERS > Select order > Tab Attributes*

 ![Order connection attributes](../../Assets/Screenshots/Channels/OrdersReturns/Orders/OrderConnectionAttributes.png "[Order connection attributes]")

-[comment]: <> (Hinzufügen/erklären?
-The attributes tab reproduces the fields available in the marketplace.)

 In the left margin column, all available attribute groups are displayed.
 Click an attribute group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
 If the order contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.